FY 2015

 ★ Activity Report

-We will carry out a project to exhibit art works by students of the University of the Arts in Arashiyama, a major tourist destination in Kyoto.
-In addition to holding art exhibitions and events at Arashiden Arashiyama Station and commercial facilities, in order to strengthen cooperation with the local community, we will focus on the toilets that have the most questions in Arashiyama and create an art space that creates laughter from the perspective of students.
-Through these efforts, we hope to contribute to the inheritance and development of the original charm of the Arashiyama area as a town of art.
+project will be carried out in Arashiyama, a major tourist destination in Kyoto, to exhibit artworks by students of the University of the Arts.
+In addition to holding art exhibitions and events at Arashiden Arashiyama Station and commercial facilities, in order to strengthen cooperation with the community, we will focus on toilets, which are the most frequently asked questions in Arashiyama, and create an art space where laughter can be born from the perspective of students.
+Through these efforts, we hope to contribute to the inheritance and development of the Arashiyama area’s original charm as an art town.

 ★ Activity Report

-Our business is something that can be easily participated in by people of all ages, from young people to the elderly.
-As a plan, we will hold a town vegetable expo, a handmade plaza, and screenings.
-At the Vegetable Expo, we will take in vegetables from other regions and hold cooking classes using vegetables from that region.
-At the handmade plaza, craftsmen and local people will teach us how to make things, and at the screening, a video comparing the past and the present will be broadcast, promoting intergenerational exchange from children to the elderly.
+Our business is something that people of all ages, from young people to the elderly, can easily participate in.
+As part of the project, we will hold a town vegetable expo, a handmade plaza, and a screening.
+At the Vegetable Expo, we will incorporate vegetables from other regions and hold cooking classes using vegetables from that region.
+In the handmade plaza, craftsmen and local people will teach you how to make things, and at the screening, a video comparing the past and the present will be shown to promote intergenerational interaction from children to the elderly.

 Miyako Light ’15